trueos/trueos-docs/trueos-handbook/introducing.rst

 :guilabel:`Browse Applications` for managing NVIDIA settings.

 **Intel:** 3D acceleration on most Intel graphics is supported.
-This includes Skylake, Haswell, Broadwell, and ValleyView.
+This includes Skylake, Haswell, Broadwell, and ValleyView chipsets.

 **ATI/Radeon:** 3D acceleration on most ATI and Radeon cards is supported.

-**Optimus:** At this time there is no switching support between the two graphics adapters provided by Optimus.
+**Optimus:** Currently there is no switching support between the two graphics adapters provided by Optimus.
 Optimus implementations vary, so
 |trueos| may or may not be able to successfully load a graphics driver
-on hardware.
-If a blank screen shows after installation, check the BIOS to see if it has an option to disable one of the graphics adapters or to set *discrete* mode.
+to support this hardware.
+If a blank screen shows after installation, check the BIOS to see if there is an option to disable one of the graphics adapters or to set *discrete* mode.
 If the BIOS does not provide a *discrete* mode, |trueos| defaults to the 3D Intel driver and disables NVIDIA.
 This will change in the future when the NVIDIA driver supports Optimus.

 .. index:: supported wireless cards
 .. _Wireless: